-6/23/17: Fashion, fiction, and buttermilk pound cake at the Galatea Gathering of Local Authors last night.
+6/22/17: Fashion, fiction, and buttermilk pound cake at the Galatea Gathering of Local Authors.
 Happy 20th anniversary, Galatea!

 5/22/17: Blue, blue, my book is blue.
-Thanks to Dzanc Books for the new edition of Byrd, and happy anniversary!
+Thanks to Dzanc Books for the new edition of Byrd!

 3/9/17: Beautiful evening at the new Northeast Regional Library.
-Thanks to Crystal Mitchener, Arts & Literature Librarian, for the enthusiastic welcome, and to all the writers who came.
+Thanks to Crystal Mitchener, Arts & Literature Librarian, for the warm welcome, and to all the writers who came.
 You enrich my world.

 1/10/17: New podcast — Melissa Clay of the UNC Institute for Arts and Humanities talks to Anna Hayes and me about writing, the South, and the Crook’s Corner Book Prize.

-12/6/16: Last night, a French literary café sponsored by the UNC Institute for Arts and Humanities: French food, French wine, French music, and a French-speaking moderator for our panel discussion about writing, café culture, and the Crook’s Corner Book Prize, modeled after literary prizes awarded by legendary Parisian cafés.
-This morning for breakfast: leftover profiteroles.
+12/6/16: Last night, a French literary café at the UNC Institute for Arts and Humanities: French food, French wine, French music, and a French-speaking moderator for our panel discussion about writing, café culture, and the Crook’s Corner Book Prize, modeled after literary prizes awarded by legendary Parisian cafés.
+This morning’s breakfast: leftover profiteroles.

 11/4/16: What makes me feel rich: a book club that does this.